NJ Family Skiing and Snowboarding Spots plus Bonus Safety Tips!

 Campgaw Mountain (Mahwah)

 Located in Bergen County, Campgaw Mountain is the ski area closest to northern New Jersey.
-Campgaw resembles Hidden Valley in its appeal to the beginner skier interested in no-frills learning and short lift lines.
+Campgaw appeals to the beginner skier interested in no-frills learning and short lift lines.
 Campgaw offers five beginner/intermediate trails, a terrain park, two double chair lifts and two “magic carpet” lifts.
 Campgaw offers a “Children’s Academy” for skiers 4-6 years old (“Cruisers”).
 Children’s Academy runs for 3 weeks, with lessons that are 1 ½ hour long and are geared to ability level.
-Group and private lessons are also offered, beginning at $67.
+Group and private lessons are also offered; check the website for current pricing.
 (973) 327-7800

 Blue Mountain (Palmerton, PA)